HK

 Peak Benefit

 Maximum therapeutic effect is typically reached 3 to 6 months post-injection.
-This is the window to evaluate whether retreatment or escalation to BMAC is appropriate.
+This is the window to evaluate whether retreatment is appropriate.

 Honest success rates